yard

 In hot summers, holes may seem to "work better" simply because water disappears fast.
 Still, check that it is not only evaporating from the top while staying soggy near the base, especially in large plastic pots.

 Rainy weeks are the true test.
-If storms refill saucers around your potted azaleas or patio roses, move the pots under cover or lift them higher so water can run away from the base.
+If storms refill saucers around your potted azaleas, move the pots under cover or lift them higher so water can run away from the base.
+Patio roses need the same lift during multi-day rain.

 • fiber_manual_recordBefore winter: Raise pots on feet so frozen saucers cannot trap meltwater.